Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to prove the effectiveness and generalizability of proposed SMR models.
-We will use \textit{cls} and \textit{det} as abbreviations for the image classification and object detection task, respectively.
+In this section, we conduct extensive experiments to validate the effectiveness and generalizability of our SMR models.
+We use \textit{cls} and \textit{det} as abbreviations for the image classification and object detection task, and model $G$ and $Q$ for the baseline and SMR difference-based model, respectively.